Waszka22/pands-project/README.md

 # pands-project

 ___
 The Data was extracted from Fisher's Irish data set.
-The Famous database from Fisher, 1936
+The Famous database from Fisher, 1936.
+The data set consists of 50 sampels of three Iris species: Iris-setosa, Iris-versicolor and Iris-virginica.
 ![Alt text](irir_flowers.png)
 ___